Should you join Bluesky?

 Another interesting online space is Reddit, specifically the techwriting subreddit.
 Unique to Reddit, the threads are anonymous (unless you reveal your identity).
 This means people can be more candid.
 I’ve opted to mostly remain anonymous as well.
 I’m wary of being too blunt in a way that puts people off, though I don’t frequently engage there.
 I mostly glance at the threads from time to time.

 For the most part, Reddit users who post are often new technical writers looking for advice, though responses indicate that veteran tech writers with deep experience also participate.
-Some threads focus on salaries, with users trying to gauge how their salary compares with others’.
+Some threads focus on salaries, with users trying to gauge how their salary compares with other salaries.
 These threads make me feel sorry for hard-working, skilled tech writers who are clearly underpaid.
 I’m also amazed at how much salaries vary by industry and region.

 Despite many novice topics, some Reddit conversations feel refreshingly honest.
 I remember one thread about tech writing podcasts.
 Someone asked if tech writing podcasts exist, and another replied that if they did, they’d be the most boring podcasts in the world.
 That kind of raw honesty is common on Reddit.
 Having both listened to and produced many tech writing podcasts, I have to admit there’s some truth in that observation.